-"Emergency Care" means a medical exam done in the Emergency Department of a Hospital, and includes services routinely available in the Emergency Department to evaluate an Emergency Condition.
+"Emergency Care" means a medical exam done in the Emergency Department of a Hospital or freestanding Emergency Facility and includes services routinely available in the Emergency Department to evaluate an Emergency Condition.
 It includes any further medical exams and treatment required to stabilize the patient.